The cubic zirconia medal winners are…

-I’ve beat this one to death over previous posts, so I’ll keep this one short and sweet.
+I’ve beaten this one to death over previous posts, so I’ll keep this one short and sweet.

 - Too many reserved seats for sponsors and corporations, most of which never attended the sessions.

 - Too many reserved seats for athletes, families of athletes, referees, and other London 2012 professionals.
-Again, most of which never attended the sessions.
+Again, most of them never attended the sessions.

 - Too many reserved seats for Ticket Resolution issues.